Who has had the longest NFL career in history? It’s a good question, with specialists mostly controlling the list.

 9. Jerry Rice, wide receiver *longest NFL career for a wide receiver*

-• Teams: San Francsico 49ers, Oakland Raiders, Seattle Seahawks
+- Teams: San Francisco 49ers, Oakland Raiders, Seattle Seahawks

-If we are looking at average NFL career length, Rice’s first three NFL seasons would have made him a notable player (200 receptions, 3,575 yards, 40 touchdowns).
-However, the fact that this 13-time Pro Bowler starred over the course of three decades at wide receiver is just surreal.
-Here’s a dude who put up 1,211 yards and seven touchdowns in his Age-40 season with the then-Oakland Raiders back in 2002.
+Rice’s first three NFL seasons would have made him a notable player (200 receptions, 3,575 yards, 40 touchdowns).
+However, the fact that this 13-time Pro Bowler starred over three decades as a wide receiver is just surreal.
+He even racked up 1,211 yards and seven touchdowns in his age-40 season with the then-Oakland Raiders in 2002.

-Obviously, Rice’s claim to fame his performance during a 16-year stint with the San Francisco 49ers.
+Obviously, Rice’s claim to fame is his performance during a 16-year stint with the San Francisco 49ers.
 That included winning three Super Bowl championships and registering over 1,000 yards a whopping 12 times.
-Catching passes from the combination of Joe Montana and Steve Young, Rice finished his career as the all-time leader in receptions, receiving yards and receiving touchdowns — none of which will be broken in our lifetimes.
-He’s GOAT for a reason.
+Catching passes from the combination of Joe Montana and Steve Young, Rice finished his career as the all-time leader in receptions, receiving yards, and receiving touchdowns.

 8. Phil Dawson, kicker